One Year Later: The Agentic CLI Revolution Revisited

 🎤 Your Turn

-Related: Check out my original article “The Agentic CLI Revolution: When AI Meets the Terminal” to see where this journey started.
+Related: “The Agentic CLI Revolution: When AI Meets the Terminal” — where this started.